danielfett/draft-dpop/main.md

-(#protected-resource-request) shows an example request to a protected resource with a DPoP-bound access token in the `Authorization` header and the DPoP proof in the `DPoP` header (line breaks and extra whitespace for display purposes only).
+(#protected-resource-request) shows an example request to a protected resource with a DPoP-bound access token in the `Authorization` header and the DPoP proof in the `DPoP` header.
+Following that is (#dpop-proof-pr), which shows the decoded content of that DPoP proof.
+The JSON of the JOSE header and payload are shown but the signature part is omitted.
+As usual, line breaks and extra whitespace are included for formatting and readability in both examples.
 !---
 ~~~
 GET /protectedresource HTTP/1.1